hampel/envroute/README.md

 would call our .env file `.env.test`.
 You can then configure this .env file with any package unique settings which will be loaded whenever you visit a URL starting with `/test`.

+**Important** - you must also set the APP_ENV variable within your .env file to match the route prefix.

+	APP_NAME="My Test Package"
+	APP_ENV=test

+This is important, since it is the APP_ENV variable which will determine which packages are autoloaded by the EnvRoute service provider.

 ### Autoloading ###

 To set up autoloading of your package files, edit the `config/envroute.php`, configuration file to add the path to your